 How did the formerly taboo sex toy industry become moral and mainstream?
-How do more marginal forms like sex dolls and robots relate to these acceptable technologies?
 What do these material objects reveal about the contemporary state of intimacy and sexual behaviors?
 How do sex technologies reflect, reinforce or resist gender inequalities in access to sexual pleasure?

-The dissertation project involves ethnography and interviews with designers, manufacturers and retailers of sex technologies.
+The dissertation project involves ethnography and interviews with designers and manufacturers of sex toys.

 Superstorm Research Lab (2012-2013)